-Nowadays, people don’t need to visit the bank to perform transactions, rather with bank account information and a routing number transactions can be processed.
-This process is referred to as an automated clearing house which is an essential part of the payment process.
+Nowadays, people don’t need to visit the bank to perform transactions; transactions can be processed with bank account information and a routing number.
+This process is called an automated clearing house, an essential part of the payment process.

-Let’s see the role each of these institutions plays in ACH payments processing to understand how they differ.
+Let’s examine these institutions’ roles in ACH payment processing to understand how they differ.

 ACH Payment Processing